csound-flossmanual/csound-floss/book/02-b-csound-syntax.md

-In the example above, the [buzz](http://csound.github.io/docs/manual/html/buzz.html) opcode produces a complex waveform as signal *aSource*.
-This signal is fed into the [moogladder](http://csound.github.io/docs/manual/html/moogladder.html) opcode, which in turn produces the signal *aFiltered*.
-The [out](http://csound.github.io/docs/manual/html/out.html) opcode takes this signal, and sends it to the output whether that be to the speakers or to a rendered file.
+In the example above, the [buzz](http://csound.github.io/docs/manual/html/buzz.html) opcode produces a complex waveform as signal `aSource`.
+This signal is fed into the [moogladder](http://csound.github.io/docs/manual/html/moogladder.html) opcode, which in turn produces the signal `aFiltered`.
+The [out](http://csound.github.io/docs/manual/html/out.html) opcode takes this signal, and sends it to the output whether that be to the realtime audio output or to a rendered file.

 Other common variable types are **k** variables which store control signals, which are updated less frequently than audio signals, and **i**